Public Hearing: Viet Nam Investigation 14-15 November 2016

 Justice Isaac Lenaola – Kenya – Justice Isaac Lenaola is the Presiding Judge of the Constitution and Human Rights Division of the High Court [of Kenya] and is Deputy Judge of the East Africa Court of Justice.

 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

-For more information about the Accountability Panel members please click here.
+For more information about the Designated Independent Review Panel members please click here.

 Vietnam Public Hearing Agenda for 14-15 November 2016 available here.